jdoleary/Spellmasons/docs/CriticalPath.md

 - January 1/1-1/7
     - Finish Perks
     - Finish Boss
-    - Finish Looping
-        - (see branch `loop-tint-level`)
-    - 2nd style level gen
-    - Fix small late game levels
+    - Prevent too small late game levels
 - January 1/8-1/14
     - Test sending `package` to steam instead of `make` installer
         - Prove that steam won't redownload the executable each time and will just change the deltas